(call/cc this-class)

 (lambda (cc) ...))

-This is a difference in design philosophy that
+construct.
+This difference in design philosophy isn't relevant to

 Some Other Uses of Continuations